-INTEXT QUESTIONS 8.1
+INTEXT QUESTIONS 25A

-- 1. Define the term 'Self-employment' in your own words.

-- 2. Which of the following examples indicate self-employment?
+- 1. Define the term 'Self-employment' in your own words. - 2.
+Which of the following examples indicate self-employment?
 Put a tick mark in the box if your answer is Yes.

-- (a) A worker working in a factory.
+(a) A worker working in a factory.

-- (b) A person running his stationery shop.
+(b) A person running a stationery shop.

-- (c) A person working as manager in a bank.
+(c) A person working as manager in a bank.

-- (d) A person running a chemist shop.
+(d) A person running a chemist shop.

-8.4 AVENUES OF SELF-EMPLOYMENT
+25.4 AVENUES OF SELF-EMPLOYMENT